gbraad-unitedstack/open-source-culture/md/04-contributing.md

 ## Good reporting
 This means that you need to spend time on it.
 Preparation and effort you spend on reporting, can help in pinpointing the actual problem.

+## Bug triaging